Traditional Bachelor of Science in Nursing

 Program Overview

 The University of Providence’s traditional Bachelor of Science in Nursing degree program (BSN) is a 4-year, on-campus nursing program designed to prepare students for a rewarding career as a registered nurse.
-Sponsored by a generous gift from the Vander Werff Family, the traditional BSN program will immerse students in a didactic learning experience through a foundational education in liberal arts, curated nursing courses, and enhanced skills training through an innovative, on-campus simulation lab designed to elevate nursing students educations.
+Sponsored by a generous gift from the Vander Werff Family, the traditional BSN program will immerse students in a didactic learning experience through a foundational education in liberal arts, curated nursing courses, and enhanced skills training.

 *The Traditional BSN program is currently accepting transfer students from outside colleges or universities on a case-by-case basis.
 Applicants interested in transferring to the University of Providence to pursue a degree in Nursing should contact the Office of Admissions.